View or download CV here

 Summer 1986 Corporate Communications Intern with The First National Bank of Chicago, Chicago, IL.
 Planned, coordinated, and implemented media relations for corporate events.

 Summer 1985 Resident Advisor at The LEAD Program at Kellogg, Evanston, IL.
-Developed business-related extracurricular activities.
-Mentored students.
+Developed business-related extracurricular activities and mentored students.

 EDUCATION